stainedofmind/som-gunbonsai-extensions/main-addon/readme.txt

 Weapon Upgrades
 ---------------
 Flak Shot: Configurable version of Submunitions.
-Works like the classic version.
+Works like the classic SoM version.
 Shatterdrive: Configurable version of Submunitions, upgraded with a skill tree.
 Fragment Cascade: Shatterdrive Upgrade: Increase number of flaks.